So follow Irantourism’s article to learn more about Iran’s public transport and public means.

 Aside from all that mentioned above, other means of public transport might seem a bit odd to you.
 But they come in handy when other means of Public transport aren’t available, or you need a faster version of them.

-- The payment method of shared taxi in Iran is cash only, in contrast with Tehran metro tickets.
+- Unlike Tehran metro tickets, the payment method for shared taxis in Iran is cash only.
 But recently, there has been a development, and the Toman app has come along.
 Using this payment app (only in Tehran), you can scan the bar code in the taxi and pay the fee online.

 - Hired motorcycles: the fastest way to get around in large and crowded cities is to hire a bike with a rider.
 This option is maybe the fastest one, but also the least safe one.
 In cities like Tehran, you only need to stay by the road to be approached by a rider and proposed to get you to your destination.
-The system is like a normal shared taxi in Iran: you name your destination, agree on a price, and be off on your way.
-There are also applications available for doing this, just like ride-hailing apps in Iran, like Alopeyk (android and iOS).
+The system is like a normal shared taxi in Iran: you name your goal, agree on a price, and be off.
+There are also applications available for doing this, just as ride-hailing apps in Iran, like Alopeyk (android and iOS).